carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 teaching: 10
 exercises: 2
 questions:
-- "What is diversity intra metagenome?"
-- "What is diversity inter metagenomes?"
+- "How can I use R to explore diversity?"
 objectives:
-- "Understand α diversity"
+- "Visualize α diversity"
-- "Understand β diversity"
 keypoints:
 - "Edit the .Rmd files not the .md files"
 ---